cam-inc/bento/packages/core/README.md

 is the main UI field to display user-editted data, think it as a canvas on which you edit content.

 ### `Element`
-Though for users who have experience using Notion or Notion-like editor the term `Block` would be familiar, we stick to using the term `Element` so as to follow [the Slate's definition](https://docs.slatejs.org/concepts/04-transforms).
+Though for users who have experience using Notion or Notion-like editors the term `Block` would be their familiar, we stick to using the term `Element` so as to follow [the Slate's definition](https://docs.slatejs.org/concepts/04-transforms).
 Block and Element are the same, anyway.

 ### `Text`(, or `Leaf`)
 On the same reason we call inline-level components as Text.
-Because Slate uses the term `Leaf` to, we guess, refer to the same component and we think that's redundant, we stick to using only `Text` as many situations as possible.
+Because Slate uses the term `Leaf` to, we guess, refer to the same component and we think that's redundant, we stick to using only `Text` in as many situations as possible.

 ### `Node`
 refers to both Element and Text.
 Read [the first section of this Slate's doc](https://docs.slatejs.org/concepts/02-nodes) to see the difference between them.

 ### `Attributes`
-Each Node has its own set of attributes and their set, or structure, varies depending on which Node type they are.
+Each Node has its own set of attributes and their set, or structure, that varies depending on which Node type they are of.
 One example for an attribute is the `level` attribute of `@bento-editor/element-heading` which is used to set its sectioning level; `level: 1` would be regarded as `<h1 />`, `level: 2` as `<h2 />`, and so on.

 ### `Package`
 is a deliverable parcel which contains a single Node, is to be plugged in to Bento, and can be owned by Bento or you.
 Examples are Bento-owned packages on the npm registory like [@bento-editor/element-paragraph](https://www.npmjs.com/package/@bento-editor/element-paragraph), and any package you create tailored to your service domain like `element-{Your Service Name}-media` to handle your-service-specific media objects.